soumende1/Veh-Detection-And-Tracking/README.md

  ![Cars_with_Boxes](./images/carwithboxes-3.png)
  ![Cars_with_Boxes](./images/carwithboxes-4.png)

-The final algorithm calls find_cars for each window scale and the rectangles returned from each method call are aggregated.
+The final algorithm calls <code>find_cars</code> for each window scale and the rectangles returned from each method call are aggregated.
 In previous implementations smaller (0.5) scales were explored but found to return too many false positives, and originally the window overlap was set to 50% in both X and Y directions, but an overlap of 75% in the Y direction (yet still 50% in the X direction) produced more redundant true positive detections, which were preferable given the heatmap strategy described below.
 Additionally, only an appropriate vertical range of the image is considered for each window size (e.g. smaller range for smaller scales) to reduce the chance for false positives in areas where cars at that scale are unlikely to appear.
 The final implementation considers 190 window locations, which proved to be robust enough to reliably detect vehicles while maintaining a high speed of execution.

-The image below shows the rectangles returned by find_cars drawn onto one of the test images in the final implementation.
+The image below shows the rectangles returned by <code>find_cars</code> drawn onto one of the test images in the final implementation.
 Notice that there are several positive predictions on each of the near-field cars, and one positive prediction on a car in the oncoming lane.

  ![Cars_with_Boxes](./images/carwithboxes-allcombined.png)

  Because a true positive is typically accompanied by several positive detections, while false positives are typically accompanied by only one or two detections, a combined heatmap and threshold is used to differentiate the two.
-The add_heat function increments the pixel value (referred to as "heat") of an all-black image the size of the original image at the location of each detection rectangle.
+The <code>add_heat function</code> increments the pixel value (or heat) of an all-black image the size of the original image at the location of each detection rectangle.
 Areas encompassed by more overlapping rectangles are assigned higher levels of heat.
 The following image is the resulting heatmap from the detections in the image above:

   ![Heat Map](./images/heatmap1.png)